oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 // ...
 ```

-To operate on the index’s data, the `index()` method can be used to insert documents, while `delete()` can remove a document matching a provided ID.
+To operate on the index's data, the `index()` method can be used to insert documents, while `delete()` can remove a document matching a provided ID.
 Finally, `search()` is one of the most important and versatile methods of the client, providing tons of options for querying the data.

 For this example, only `fuzzy` matching (matching the term closely rather than exactly to the query) and `match_all` query parameters are used to search for blog posts by their titles and return all blog posts from the index.

-You might have noticed that the root route (`/`) redirects to port `3000`—that’s where the frontend will be located.
+You might have noticed that the root route (`/`) redirects to port `3000`—that's where the frontend will be located.

 ### Frontend setup

-To see how this backend setup integrates with a modern frontend, let’s create a new React app powered by [Vite](https://vitejs.dev/).
+To see how this backend setup integrates with a modern frontend, let's create a new React app powered by [Vite](https://vitejs.dev/).

 To set up a new Vite project from a template, install necessary dependencies and start the development server.
 Use the following commands to do so in the project root folder: